1 / 17

 GreenInCities

-Among the 11 European cities participating in the programme are 5 Leader Cities: Athens (Greece), Barcelona (Spain), Helsinki (Finland), Prato (Italy), Nova Gorica (Slovenia), and 6 Follower cities: Birstonas (Lithuania), Cork (Ireland), Hersonissos (Greece), Matosinhos (Portugal), Pecs (Hungary) and Reykjavik (Iceland).
+The 11 participating cities include 5 Leader Cities: Athens (Greece), Barcelona (Spain), Helsinki (Finland), Prato (Italy), Nova Gorica (Slovenia), and 6 Follower Cities: Birštonas (Lithuania), Cork (Ireland), Hersonissos (Greece), Matosinhos (Portugal), Pécs (Hungary), and Reykjavik (Iceland).

 Sketch of 2 cats